octoml/octoml-profile/README.md

 using your choice of deployment stack, i.e. docker + k8s, with only CPU compute and PyTorch CPU dependency.
-The compute intensive parts of the code will be automatically offloaded to Dynamite Cloud.
+The compute intensive parts of the code will be automatically offloaded to the OctoML Cloud.
 Stay tuned!